Sable Colby: The Colbys season two

 Zach wants an answer to his proposal, but Sable is still smarting over Jason and Frankie's engagement.
 In "Answered Prayers", Sable is as upset as Miles that Fallon's baby is not his, and recommends that he distance himself from Fallon.
 Sable and Jason sign their divorce papers as friends, but Sable assures him that he will not be happy with Frankie.
 Frankie hopes to patch things up with Sable before her wedding to Jason, but Sable is unforgiving.
 Monica and Miles are worried that Sable plans to marry Zach.
-In Marrakech, with Zach, Sable can only think about the wedding happening in Los Angeles.
+In Marrakesh, with Zach, Sable can only think about the wedding happening in Los Angeles.
 In "Return Engagement", Sable and Zach are set to marry when Sable learns that presumed-dead Philip Colby (Michael Parks), Frankie's ex-husband and Jeff's father, has returned.
 Sable reconnects with Philip and assures him that Frankie loves Jason, but Philip is doubtful.
 Sable witnesses a near-kiss between Philip and Frankie.
 Zach, spurned again by Sable, suggests to Adrienne that they help each other with their problems.
 Sable rebuffs Zach in "Devil's Advocate", and commiserates with Philip about wanting to reunite with their former spouses.
 Sable is furious in "Betrayals" when she learns from Monica that Zach tried to blackmail Cash about Scott.
 Sable lashes out at Zach and returns his ring, vowing never to return to him.
 When Jason comes home unexpectedly, Sable tries to keep him away from the pool house where Philip is visiting Frankie, but Jason finds his fiancée and his brother in bed together.
 In "The Dead End", Sable tries to keep Jason and Philip apart, but they fight brutally.
 Jason remembers Sable's warning about Frankie, and thanks her for trying keep him away from the pool house to spare his feelings.
 Zach apologizes to Sable for his misdeeds, and though she believes he is remorseful, she is not in love with him and wants to stop the charade.
 Philip steals Sable's Colby Enterprises access card and steals sensitive information for Zach.
 In the series finale "Crossroads", Zach tells Sable that the person who tried to kill Jason is Philip, which she tells Jason.
 After witnessing Monica's heartbreaking goodbye to Scott, Sable picks the boy up from school without the Cassidys' consent and persuades him to come with her.